 This is "Woods of Net".
-Inside the wooden dome, which is a stack of large-section laminated wood, a huge hammock structure is incorporated, in which a number of colorful hand-knitted nets are joined together.
+Inside the wooden dome, which is a stack of large-section laminated lumber, a huge hammock structure is incorporated, in which a number of colorful hand-knitted nets are joined together.

 This is the inside of the tower "Symphony Sculpture Calling Happiness" with a height of 18m and an inner diameter of 8m.
-Stained glass made from pieces of thick glass with a thickness of 2 to 3 cm split by hand with a mallet is fitted throughout, creating a fantastic world by receiving light from the outside.
+Stained glass made from pieces of thick glass with a thickness of 2 to 3 cm split by hand with a mallet is fitted into the whole, creating a fantastic world by receiving light from the outside.
 You can climb up to the top using the spiral staircase, which can be enjoyed by children and adults alike.